-He was quickly discharged.
-Nevertheless people started to whisper that Paul had died because, simultaneous with his admission to hospital, another young man of McCartney's age and description was treated for fatal injuries there as well
+McCartney was quickly discharged.
+Nevertheless people started to whisper that Paul had died because, simultaneous with his admission to hospital, another young man of McCartney's age and description was treated for fatal injuries there as well.

 Whatever the source of the legend, I think this earlier rumour is key to the more grandiose mythology about McCartney's death that arose about two-and-a-half years later.

 Not coincidentally, too, the idea that Paul McCartney had died emerged just after the Beatles themselves had perished, at least as a musical act.

 According to this Wikipedia article, Lennon had advised the other three that he was leaving the group on 20 September, 1969.
 Since the group and its management were in the midst of negotiations with their record company for higher royalties, it was decided that the "divorce" of Lennon from the Beatles should be kept secret.

 Not even a month later, a Detroit-area disk-jockey, and then an article in the student newspaper at the University of Michigan, publicized "evidence" of the death of Paul McCartney.